temporalio/documentation/README.md

 ./worker.js
 ```

-Then run the WF from the root of the repo
+Open another terminal.
+Run the Workflow from the root of the repository.

 ```bash
 yarn assemble
 ```

-Format all the files
+Format all files.

 ```bash
 yarn format